w3f/polkadot-wiki/docs/maintain/maintain-guides-validator-payout.md

 :::caution

 If a validator is oversubscribed in an era, staking rewards are distributed only to the the top
+{{ polkadot: <RPC network="polkadot" path="query.staking.maxNominatorsCount" defaultValue={50000}/> :polkadot }}
+{{ kusama: <RPC network="kusama" path="query.staking.maxNominatorsCount" defaultValue={20000}/> :kusama }}
-{{ polkadot_max_nominators }} nominators and the rest of the nominators do not receive any rewards.
+nominators and the rest of the nominators do not receive any rewards.
 This is not the case for slashing!
 Every active nominator of the validator committing slashable offence will be slashed.

 :::